tallen-hashicorp/vault-load-testing/README.md

 This setup is designed to provide a robust environment for both development and production scenarios with one click, offering a scalable and monitored Vault deployment with built-in resilience.

+3 jobs run to setup the vaults and monitoring.
+The first, `vault-init-job` defined in `1-UnsealCluster.yaml` inits the vault-unseal-cluster and unseals it.
+It then enables transit, writes a autounseal key, creates a policy to allow encrypt and decrypt with this key.
+Next it creates a orphan token with this policy.
+We then write to a k8s secret called `vault-unseal-init-secrets` with the unseal_key and root_token of this cluster.

+The next job `vault-cluster-init` defined in `4-ClusterInit.yaml` inits the main `vault-cluster` and then stores the root token in a k8s secret called `vault-cluster-unseal-init-secrets` with 2 keys, `vault_data` and `root_token`

+Next TODO

 ![Kubernetes Architecture](docs/vault-k8s.png)

 ### Start Vault